Login

 Hey, I'm Emil

 I'm currently working as a design engineer at Linear.
-In the past I've worked for companies like Vercel where I worked as a design engineer and developed the design system, dashboard, and marketing pages.
+In the past, I've worked at Vercel where I developed the design system, dashboard, and marketing pages.

 Sonner